By Grand Central Rail

 A flask of hot vegetable soup will keep you warm and fulfilled for your journey, and items containing vitamin D like oranges, mangoes and pineapples will all help to give your immune system a boost to help ward off those nasties in the air.

-Wherever you are travelling to this winter, we wish you safe and happy travels.
+Wherever you are heading this winter, we wish you safe and happy travels.
+Find out more about travelling with Grand Central.